Noel Niemann: Career

 Born in Munich, Niemann started playing football with local SV 1880 München.
 In June 2020, Munich-based blog sechzger.de reported Niemann would not renew his expiring contract at 3.
 Liga club 1860 Munich and had instead signed for Arminia Bielefeld, who at the time were leading the table of the 2.
 Bundesliga.
-In July 2020, Arminia Bielefeld confirmed the move.
-Niemann signed a contract until summer 2024.
+In July 2020, Arminia confirmed the move, with Niemann signing a contract until summer 2024.

 On 30 August 2022, Niemann signed with VfL Osnabrück.

 Personal life

 Niemann was born in Germany and is of Afghan and Liberian descent.